jono-au1/pwnedPassword/README.md

 # pwnedPassword
-Script for checking Pwned Password
+Script for checking Pwned Password Database

+pwnedPasswordChecker PowerShell script for checking to see if your passwords have been pwned.